Watts-Energy/Watts.Azure/README.md

 The settings are replicated, because it is not given that your Data lake store and Data factory share these settings.
 Your Data lake store could even be in a different subscription than your Fata factory.

-The details of how to obtain the keys/secrets etc. are explained in the next section:
+The details of how to obtain the keys/secrets etc. are explained in section [Application client id and client secret](#application-client-id-and-client-secret)

 In addition to the above there's a single test of using Azure File Share to upload/download data.
 To execute that you need to fill in
 - FileshareConnectionString